solislemuslab/solislemuslab.github.io/pages/people.md

         </div>

         <div class="span5">
             Yuzhou Kang is a junior undergraduate student in Statistics and in Economics.
-He is reconstructing phylogenetic trees and ancestral sequences for _Potyvirus_ and _Picornavirus_.
+He is reconstructing phylogenetic trees and ancestral sequences for <em>Potyvirus</em> and <em>Picornavirus</em>.
         </div>
     </div>
 </div>